HeartDhamma

 with their claws and beaks

-And hatch out safe and healthy!”
+And hatch out safely and healthy!”

-Her chicks would still not break through their eggshells
+Her chicks would still not break through their eggshells.

 For what reason?

-Because, monks, that hen
+Because, that hen

-Did not properly brood her eight, ten or twelve eggs,
+did not properly brood her eight, ten or twelve eggs,

-Nor did she incubate them,
+she did not incubate them,

-In just the same way monks,
+In just the same way,

-Even though they may wish:
+even though one may wish:

 “Oh, may my mind be liberated from distractions through letting go!”